tinaboya/tinaboya/README.md

-- 👋 Hi, I’m Boya Zhang.
+- 👋 Hi, I’m Boya Zhang, PhD student at University of Geneva, Switzerland.
 - 📫 How to reach me boya.zhang3@gmail.com

 <!---